cs-uob/COMS20012/docs/labs/2026 Labs/Week 2 Lab.md

 Teams group for the unit and we'll try and help you from there, but if at all possible do try and attend the lab where there will be *more* support.

-## Setting up Wireshark IF you are using Virtual Box
+## OPTION 2: Setting up Wireshark IF you are using Virtual Box

 If you are using university laptops, Kali should already be deployed in Virtual Box.